 I remember reading an article sometime back where The Economist had conducted a study post the Global Recession and analyzed how it impacted major roles in the organizations.
 The biggest loser as per the study was CHRO as HR experienced the greatest budget restrictions.
-With the world reeling under a pandemic and with the global economy seeing a downturn, year 2020 seems to be like a déjà vu.
+With the world reeling under a pandemic and with the global economy seeing a downturn, the year 2020 has been be like a déjà vu.

-While many organizations are already looking towards stabilizing their businesses next year, the full extent of the economic contraction due to the pandemic is yet to pan out completely.
+While many organizations are already looking towards stabilizing their businesses in 2021, the full extent of the economic contraction due to the pandemic is yet to pan out completely.
 Hence, planning as to how the balance sheet will look like by the end of next financial year is going to be critical.

 Re-Evaluate the Key Initiatives – Change Management and Organization Design

 As per Gartner, this is one of the top priorities for 46% of HR leaders today.
 Change is difficult and a majority of workforce is not changing ready when required.
 Hence, most of the change initiatives and the necessary organizational transformations have been progressing at a snail’s pace for a long.
 But now, the effects of a pandemic have been an eye-opener to the series of unknown possibilities that lie ahead.
 To be prepared for this, organizations need to adopt a future-forward work design where employees can be changed responsive, in sync with the customer needs, and anticipate changes that come with it.
 Rethinking work design will not only build organizational resilience but will also help to be in pace with fast-changing business conditions.
 And unlocking employee responsiveness means getting them re-skilled to newer competencies and acquainted with to latest technologies which bring to our next priorities.